These spicy vegan nacho burgers are made with lentil patties topped with creamy tahini nacho cheese and piled high with your favorite nacho toppings.

 - shredded lettuce

-- Place the lentils into a large mixing bowl.
-Add the onion, garlic, walnut, panko, vinegar, cumin, ancho chili powder, cayenne, salt, and pepper.
+Place the lentils into a large mixing bowl.
+Add the onion, garlic, walnut, ½ cup panko, vinegar, cumin, ancho chili powder, cayenne, salt, and pepper.
 Dig in with your hands and mix everything up.
+Test the mixture by pressing some together in your hands.
+If it seems too squishy and doesn't hold together, add a bit more panko and try mashing a small portion of the lentils with a fork.

 I mixed everything up for my burgers with a food processor, but in hindsight I didn't think that was necessary, so the recipe calls for a mixing bowl.
 You can uuse a food processor if you're inclined to, just be careful not to overblend everything.